Jake Burger Player Props: White Sox vs. Twins

-The Chicago White Sox, including Jake Burger and his .611 slugging percentage over his past 10 games, battle starter Joe Ryan and the Minnesota Twins at Target Field, Friday at 8:10 PM ET.
+The Chicago White Sox, including Jake Burger and his .583 slugging percentage over his past 10 games, take on starter Sonny Gray and the Minnesota Twins at Target Field, Saturday at 7:15 PM ET.

-In his previous game he had a hitless performance (0-for-3) against the Mets.
+He is looking to bounce back following a four-strikeout showing in his last game against the Twins.

 Jake Burger Game Info & Props vs. the Twins